Tag: East Asian

 Instructions

-• Heat up cooking oil in a sauté pan or wok over medium high heat.
-Fry the potatoes in a single layer in 2 batches.
+• Heat up 4 tbsp of cooking oil in a sauté pan over medium heat.
+Add in the tofu sheets.

-• Fry for 3 minutes a side until lightly crispy.
-Remove from the pan.
+• Fry for 4-5 minutes a side until crispy.
+Drain on paper towels.

-• Pour in the water.
-Simmer for 5 minutes until all of the liquid has evaporated.
+• Add in the udon noodles.
+Simmer for 5 minutes until the noodles are cooked through.

 Course: Main Course